Robin-WZQ/DAA/README.md

 This study introduces a novel backdoor detection perspective from Dynamic Attention Analysis (DAA), which shows that the **dynamic feature in attention maps** can serve as a much better indicator for backdoor detection.

-The code is continually updating.
+The code and data are continually updating.

 ## 🔥 News

-- [2025/4/30] We release the arxiv version of our paper.

 ## 👀 Overview